ryzokuken/proposal-temporal/docs/iso-string-ext.md

 ## MonthDay Syntax

-ISO-8601 specifies syntax appropriate for Temporal.Date, Temporal.DateTime, and Temporal.YearMonth, but not Temporal.MonthDay, except in the special case of a duration.
+ISO-8601 specifies syntax appropriate for Temporal.PlainDate, Temporal.PlainDateTime, and Temporal.PlainYearMonth, but not Temporal.PlainMonthDay, except in the special case of a duration.
 We are establishing the following convention:

 ```
 07-04